eschaefer/website/content/blog/2014-05-22-randomize-mac-address-on-boot.md

 ---
-title: "How to Spoof a (Valid) Random MAC Address on Bootup"
+title: 'How to Spoof a (Valid) Random MAC Address on Bootup'
 tags: [scripts, snippets]
 categories: blog
-published: true

 comments: true
 ---